News Release: Eiteljorg Indian Market & Festival celebrates Native arts and cultures on June 27-28

 Also, Indigenous Enterprise returns to Indian Market & Festival for its second year, bringing the high-energy performance style that has made the troupe an international sensation.
 Featuring champion powwow dancers from multiple tribes and nations, the group blends traditional dance styles with contemporary influences, including hip-hop, creating powerful, modern expressions of Indigenous cultures.

 “Every year the Eiteljorg Indian Market & Festival invites people to experience the vibrancy and resilience of Native cultures as living, evolving traditions — not something stuck in the past.
-When visitors come, they’re directly supporting Native artists, hearing stories from Native voices, and engaging with traditions that have endured despite generations of challenges,” Eiteljorg Festivals Manager Conner Richberg (Turtle Clan, Mohawk) said.
+When visitors come, they’re directly supporting Native artists, hearing stories from Native voices, and engaging with traditions that have endured despite generations of challenges,” Eiteljorg Festivals Manager Conner Richberg (Mohawks of the Bay of Quinte) said.

 Many of the artists enter their works into the market’s juried art competition.
 For works judged the best in several categories, artists receive ribbons and cash prizes awarded during the Eiteljorg Market Morning Breakfast on Saturday June 27, before the festival opens.
-The breakfast requires registration.
+The breakfast itself requires registration at Eiteljorg.org/market-morning-breakfast.

 Among the artists who showed and sold their art at last year’s Eiteljorg Indian Market & Festival was pottery artist Erna Chosa-Wilson (Jemez Pueblo).
 File image.